Freshman

 Email: admissions@sgsc.edu

 Beautiful historic location in Southeast Georgia.
-Multi-campus institution with 15 counties in the service area.
+Multi-campus institution with 15 counties in its the service area.
 Class sizes small enough to make you feel like you belong to a community of learners.
 Campuses large enough to give you a true college experience.
-This is South Georgia State College.
+This is South Georgia State College, an institution that has given residents in south Georgia a chance to further their education since the early 1900s.

-History: South Georgia State College was created by the Board of Regents of the University System of Georgia on January 8, 2013 from the consolidation of South Georgia College in Douglas, Ga. and Waycross College in Waycross, Ga.
+History: South Georgia State College was created by the Board of Regents of the University System of Georgia on January 8, 2013, from the consolidation of South Georgia College in Douglas, Georgia and Waycross College in Waycross, Georgia.

-Degrees: SGSC currently offers eight bachelor's degrees - the Bachelor of Science degree in Biological Sciences (BSBS), Management (BSM), Nursing (BSN), Early Childhood/Special Education (P-5) (ELE/SPED), Long-Term Healthcare Management (BSLTHM,) Mechanical Engineering Technology (BSMET), Public Service Leadership (PSL) and the B.A. in Professional, Business, and Technical Writing (BAPBW).
+Degrees: SGSC currently offers seven bachelor's degrees - the Bachelor of Science degree in Biological Sciences (BSBS), Management (BSM), Nursing (BSN), Early Childhood/Special Education (P-5) (ELE/SPED), Long-Term Healthcare Management (BSLTHM,) Mechanical Engineering Technology (BSMET), and Public Service Leadership (BSPSL).
 Associate degrees are also offered in 23 transfer pathways of study.
 Known as a state college within the University System of Georgia, the potential exists for SGSC to offer additional baccalaureate degrees in the future.

 Housing: SGSC provides state of the art on-campus housing for students.
 The Douglas campus’ residential facilities feature a private bedroom and semi-private bathroom.
 The suite style rooms come fully furnished complete with free Wi-Fi.
 On-campus dining and 24-hour security by campus police are benefits to being a part of SGSC’s residential community.